Dhakkshin/echo-trails-backend/README.md

 - `longitude`: float (required)
 - `range`: float (required) - Distance range in meters where audio is discoverable
 - `hidden_until`: datetime ISO string (required)
-- `recipient_usernames`: string (optional) - Comma-separated list of usernames to share with
+- `recipient_usernames`: string (required) - Comma-separated list of usernames to share with.
+Audio will ONLY be accessible to these users.

 Response (200 OK):